 Dedicated Panorama Stitching Software | Free

 The best panorama apps tend to be paid ones, and not inexpensive at that.
-But there are some free options.
-Overall, their features tend to be pretty limited and their user interface not especially well polished, but if you're dabbling, they're a useful place to start.
+But there are also some free options available.
+Overall, their features tend to be pretty limited and their user interface is not particularly polished.
+But if you're dabbling or just have a one-off need, they're a useful place to start.

 AutoStitch is focused mostly on the underlying algorithm that is then licensed to other software manufacturers to use in their apps.
 But they have also put together a rudimentary front end for it.
 It's very basic, and you don't get any control over things like editing control points or choosing the projection, but it's simple to use and it's free.
 There are versions for Windows and Mac.

-And one thing it does especially well is multi-row (or multi-column) panoramas, and if you're not shooting with a GigaPan or uploading the stitched images to the GigaPan site, there's not much reason to use their app—there are better options.
-But if you are shooting with a Gigapan (in which case you've already made a significant investment in panorama shooting) don’t feel as though you have to use their software—other options like PTGUI and AutoPano Pro work even better and give you more flexibility.
+Overall, it's fairly basic and quite outdated now, but one thing it does especially well is multi-row (or multi-column) panoramas, which is a bread-and-button feature of the GigaPan robots.
+But if you're not shooting with a GigaPan or uploading the stitched images to the GigaPan site, there's not much reason to use their GigaPan Stitch--there are much better options available.
+And even if you are shooting with a Gigapan (in which case you've already made a significant investment in panorama shooting) don't feel as though you have to use their software--other options like Hugin and PTGUI Pro work even better and give you more flexibility.

 You can download GigaPan Stitch here.
 There are versions for Mac and Windows.

 ICE, which stands for Image Composite Editor, is a product of one of Microsoft imaging research labs and is a good complement to the PhotoSynth technology.
 It has some unusual and really interesting features, like being able to create a still image panorama from a video pan and compositing images in ways that most stitching apps can't.
-It's Windows only, free, and available as a standalone program or as a plugin for Photoshop.
+But it doesn't have the end-user refinement of some of the other apps here--it basically feels a bit experimental, which is precisely what it is, of course.
+ICE is Windows only, free, and available as a standalone program or as a plugin for Photoshop.

 Dedicated Panorama Stitching Software | Paid